GyuyeongKim/NetClone-public/README.md

 #### 1. Network Configuration

-The switch does not handle host network setup, so every host that participates on the 100 Gbps data network needs a full ARP table.
+The switch does not handle host network setup, so every host that participates on the data-plane network needs a full ARP table.
 Edit the `PEERS` array in [`scripts/setup_arp.sh`](scripts/setup_arp.sh) so it lists every `(data-plane IP, NIC MAC)` pair in your testbed (a few example entries from our cluster are kept as a starting